MorningLightMountain713/FluxVault/README.md

 Specify environement variables for configuration, at a minimum, you will need the following, see later sections for more info.

-FLUXVAULT_WHITELIST_ADDRESSES - comma seperated list of ip addresses
+FLUXVAULT_WHITELISTED_ADDRESSES - comma seperated list of ip addresses

-FLUXVAULT_MANAGE_FILES - comma seperated list of files you want delivered
+FLUXVAULT_MANAGED_FILES - comma seperated list of files you want delivered

 FLUXVAULT_FILESERVER - True, will enable the local http fileserver